-- 1. Counsel for certain of the former directors advised, inter alia, that the MSC Proceedings had been protracted.
-They indicated that no new claims against the directors had arisen and that in their view a \$1.0 million holdback in favour of the directors would be sufficient. - 2.
-Other counsel indicated, inter alia, that there cannot necessarily be certainty that there are no further claims and that there are situations where the six (6) year limitation may not apply.
+- Counsel for certain of the former directors advised, inter alia, that the MSC Proceedings had been protracted.
+They indicated that no new claims against the directors had arisen and that in their view a \$1.0 million holdback in favour of the directors would be sufficient. - Other counsel indicated, inter alia, that there cannot necessarily be certainty that there are no further claims and that there are situations where the six (6) year limitation may not apply.
 In addition they argued in favour of a \$3.0 million holdback.

 Madam Justice McCawley adjourned the matter sine die and directed all parties to enter into discussions with a view to making a risk assessment regarding the necessity and quantum of holdbacks.
 No agreement was reached and a hearing was scheduled for October 17, 2011.
 Prior to the hearing on October 17, 2011, the Receiver filed Receiver's Report No. 13 increasing the amount of the recommended distribution to \$9.0 million.
 At the October 17, 2011 hearing further submissions were heard.
 The Court was also advised that a settlement had been put forward for approval by the MSC as between the MSC and the eight (8) former directors represented by D'arcy Deacon LLP.
 The hearing was adjourned sine die as it was anticipated that a decision would be received within two (2) weeks.
 The MSC subsequently advised that the settlement put forward had been approved and it did not contain any assessments of costs, administrative penalties or orders of compensation for financial loss against any of the settling directors.
 Given this information the court wrote all parties to clarify their position in light of the settlement.
 The Receiver maintained its position that the former directors were no longer entitled to a \$3.0 million holdback, but if the Court decided otherwise the amount should be significantly reduced.

-In a judgment issued on December 12, 2011, the Court approved a second interim distribution of \$9.0 million and also ordered the Receiver to set aside \$1.0 million as a holdback for potential indemnification claims.
+In a judgment issued on December 12, 2011, the Court approved a second interim distribution of \$9.0 million and also ordered the Receiver to set aside \$1.0 million as a holdback for the potential indemnification claims of Mr. Waugh and Mr. Ziegler.
+The Receiver has been advised that Mr. Waugh has subsequently settled with the MSC.

 Mailings for the distribution took place in January 2012.
-As at March 31, 2012 the Receiver had paid out approximately \$7.6 million or 84% of the second interim distribution, however there remains approximately \$1.4 million in unclaimed distributions.
+As at June 30, 2012 the Receiver had paid out approximately \$7.7 million or 86% of the second interim distribution, however there remains approximately \$1.3 million in unclaimed distributions.